often feels like a heaviness or tightness in the chest, and this may spread

 Arteriosclerosis is hardening of the arteries.
 This condition not only thickens the wall of arteries, but also causes stiffness and a loss of elasticity.
 Over time, the arteries become harder and harder as they are slowly damaged by high blood pressure.
 Arteriosclerosis may be present in any artery of the body, but the disease is most concerning when it attacks the coronary arteries and threatens to cause a heart attack.

-Raw Juice Therapy can treat arteriosclerosis.
-The best natural foods to juice are: beetroot, carrots, celery, cucumber, ginger, grapes and oranges.
+Raw juice therapy can treat arteriosclerosis.
+The best natural foods to juice or blend are: beetroot, carrots, celery, cucumber, ginger, grapes, oranges and pomegranates

 Atherosclerosis is the most common type of arteriosclerosis, or hardening of the arteries, and caused by plaque building up in the vessels.
 Over time the plaque causes thickening of the walls of the artery.
 Stiffness and a loss of elasticity also result.